Brown Bag Baked Ham produces an unbelievably juicy ham that's holiday-table ready. All you need is a ham and a bag!

 Next, cut the handles off a brown paper grocery bag.
 Then, wait for it….

 Put the ham in the bag.
 Told you it was easy!
-If you don’t care to use a recycled bag with ink, again, you can use an “oven ready” baking bag.
+Again, if you don’t care to use a recycled bag with ink, you can use a parchment paper roasting bag.

-Move the oven racks to the very top and very bottom of your oven (you can remove the top rack entirely if you have a place to store it,) then place the ham inside and bake for 18 minutes per pound at 325 degrees.
+Move the oven racks to the very top and very bottom of your oven (or remove the top rack entirely if you have a place to store it,) then place the ham inside and bake for 18 minutes per pound at 325 degrees.

-So, for example, you will bake a 2lb ham for 36 minutes.
+For example, a 2lb ham should bake for 36 minutes.
 Be sure the bag isn’t touching the racks, back of the oven, or oven door.

 Ta da!